jmcnamara/rust_xlsxwriter/examples/Readme.md

 * doc_worksheet_set_column_width_pixels.rs - Demonstrates setting the width
   of columns in Excel in pixels.

+* doc_worksheet_set_formula_result.rs - Demonstrates manually setting the
+  result of a formula.
+Note, this is only required for non-Excel applications that don't calculate formula results.

+* doc_worksheet_set_formula_result_default.rs - Demonstrates manually
+  setting the default result for all non-calculated formulas in a worksheet.

 * doc_worksheet_set_name.rs - Demonstrates setting user defined worksheet
   names and the default values when a name isn't set.